-Previous work on comparing models of computability (for example, [19,23]) has tended to concentrate on computability models for total functions on \mathbb{R} .
-However, many of the well-known functions of elementary real analysis, which would certainly be considered as computable, are partial; for example, the rational, log and trigonometric functions.
+Previous work on comparing models of computability (for example, [SHT99, TZ05]) has tended to concentrate on computability models for total functions on \mathbb{R} .
+However many of the well-known functions of elementary real analysis, which would certainly be considered as computable, are partial; for example, rational functions, log and tan.
 It is therefore essential that a study of models of computability on \mathbb{R} should include such functions in its considerations.